thobl/run/INDEX.md

 see [Policy of Skipping Runs](#policy-of-skipping-runs).

 **Note:** Specifying ``creates_file`` is only necessary if the command itself creates the file.
-If instead the command's outputs to ``stdout`` is written to a file (see [next section](#postprocessing-the-output)), ``run`` already knows which file is created.
+If instead the command's output to ``stdout`` is written to a file (see [next section](#postprocessing-the-output)), ``run`` already knows which file is created.